The Second Pyramid of Giza

 A second entrance - from the plaza near the Pyramid,

 was discovered after the above was written.

-a former circus strongman, stood 6 feet 6 inches (nearly two meters) in height.
+A former circus strongman, he stood 6 feet 6 inches (nearly two meters) in height.

 Engraving by T. Woobuth, 1825.